 Expressing breast milk, by hand or using a pump, is a useful skill in many ways.
 Hand expressing works best in the beginning - it can help if your breasts are very full and heavy.
 It can also provide relief and then help your baby attach to your breast, and help to resolve problems such as blocked ducts and mastitis.
-Your midwife should show you how to do this by hand, but pages 52-53 can act as a helpful reminder.
+Your midwife should show you how to do this by hand, but page 44 can act as a helpful reminder.

-Expressing breast milk can also help to fit breastfeeding in with your life (including going back to work - see page 59).
-It helps you to protect your milk supply so you can feed your baby when he is with you.
+Expressing breast milk can also help to fit breastfeeding in with your life (including going back to work - see page 49).
+It helps you to protect your milk supply so you can feed your baby when they are with you.

-Once breastfeeding is going well for you and your baby, you can use a breast pump to express milk for someone else to give to him if you are not around.
+Once breastfeeding is going well for you and your baby, you can use a breast pump to express milk for someone else to give to them if you are not around.
 There are many types on the market, and you can rent or buy them.
 Some are cheap and work very well, and others are more expensive.
-Before you buy, ask other mums or your midwife/health visitor for some pointers.
+Before you buy, ask other mums or your midwife, health visitor or family nurse for some pointers.
 It's important that the suction setting is at the right level for you and the shield fits your breast size.
-Mums are all different shapes and sizes, so one size doesn't fit all!
+Mums are all different shapes and sizes, so one size does not fit all!
 If you are using a pump, you will also need to massage your breast first to start your milk flowing.

-Giving your baby a bottle while you're establishing breastfeeding can interfere with her sucking technique for breastfeeding - your midwife or health visitor/family nurse will be able to show you how to feed with a spoon or a cup.
+Giving your baby a bottle while you're establishing breastfeeding can interfere with their sucking technique for breastfeeding - your midwife, health visitor or family nurse will be able to show you how to feed with a spoon or a cup.